Crystal

 How Auto Equity Loans Work

 Auto equity loans enable you to access funds based on the equity you’ve built up in your vehicle.
-This is determined by its current market value minus any outstanding auto loan balance you may have.
+This is determined by the car’s current market value minus any outstanding auto loan balance you may have.
 This type of personal loan does not affect your existing auto loan.

-For instance, if your car is valued at $20,000 and you still owe $5,000 from the original car loan, you can borrow against the car’s equity of $15,000.
-However, if your car is fully paid off, you could potentially borrow an auto equity loan against the entire appraised value of the vehicle.
+For instance, if your car is valued at $20,000 and you still owe $5,000 from the original car loan (meaning your car is financed and you have an existing loan), you can borrow against the car’s equity of $15,000.1 However, if you own your car outright (with no existing loan), you could potentially borrow an auto equity loan against the entire appraised value of the vehicle.

 Be aware, some lenders might offer loans exceeding the typical equity value.
 For instance, with $5,000 in equity, you might be eligible for a loan of up to $6,250 (125% of your car’s equity).
 However, it’s crucial to note that these personal loans can carry high interest rates.
 Borrowing more than necessary could make repayment difficult.
 We advise being mindful when borrowing money, by only taking as much you truly need.